 2.)
 Match up CFM rating between fan and carbon filter

-Make sure the "CFM" rating of the carbon filter is the same or lower than the one listed on your fan.
-This ensures maximum efficiency - if your fan is not strong enough to pull air through your filter, the air won't get properly scrubbed of odors.
+Make sure the “CFM” rating of the carbon filter is the same or slightly higher than the one listed on your fan.
+This ensures maximum efficiency but also has an added security benefit: it makes sure your carbon filter is only taking in as much air as it can effective scrub for odors.

 Fits any standard 400W, 600W & 1000W MH/HPS system – learn more about MH/HPS grow lights